Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 You can manually validate the generated XML file for example on ecosio.org.

-In order to create the XML of an electronic sales invoice, Lino simply parses the vat/peppol-ubl.xml template, which contains quite some business logic and this work is not yet finished, the ecosio validator still reports dozeons of issues.
+In order to create the XML of an electronic sales invoice, Lino simply parses the vat/peppol-ubl.xml template.
+This file contains already quite some business logic and this work is not yet finished.

 The parties of an invoice